HughP/MLKA/PythonHelps.md

 #Challenges and Helps
-_Some issues and links I need to investigate._
+_Some issues and links I need to investigate.
+Also consider notes I have kept in my Learning-Python repo about key events and text encoding: https://github.com/HughP/Learning-Python/blob/master/README.md._

 Read in Unicode File